urbyone/linuxlab/infra/part3/Part3.md

 >total 0

-Now login to **AZCOPY** using the **VM's managed identity** preconfigured by Terraform, and copy the blob from the container to the /datadrive disk.
+Now login to **AZCOPY** (deployed via Ansible earlier) using the **VM's managed identity** preconfigured by Terraform, and copy the blob from the container to the /datadrive disk.

 >**adminuser@VM3~$  sudo /opt/azcopy/azcopy login --identity**